How to export your data from Shopify and import it into Plytix

 In Shopify, all products are identified by a "Handle".
 This field tells Shopify, essentially, how to group products together.
-Variants of a product will have the same "Handle" and "ID" as the parent product, but will have a different "Variant SKU" and option values.
+Variants of a product will have the same "Handle" and "ID" as the parent product but will have different "Variant SKU" and option values.

 In Plytix, the "SKU" is the unique identifier of all products.
 Variants of a product all have different SKUs and are linked to a "parent" product, or what is sometimes called a "non-sellable" product.
 Plytix identifies variations by identifying the parent SKU in a system attribute called "Variation of".

 This difference is how variations are managed also results in a difference in how attributes and assets are assigned in the CSV.
 Therefore, we need to use a third-party app to help us bridge the gap between the two.

 ℹ️ The key difference between Plytix and Shopify is how variants are exported into a CSV file.